siddarthx07/ai-job-application-helper/README.md

 2. **Upload Resume**: Use the "Upload Resume PDF" button once.
 The file stays local and powers both cover letters and the tailored resume feature.
 3. **Navigate to Job**: Open any job application page.
 The side panel will show detected company, role, and whether a cover-letter field exists.
 4. **Generate Cover Letter**: Choose tone/length → Generate → Edit if necessary → Click "Fill Form" to push it into the application.
-5. **Tailor Your Resume**: Hit "Generate Tailored Resume" to produce a 1-page PDF (using your provided LaTeX template), preview it immediately, and download it.
+5. **Tailor Your Resume**: Hit "Generate Tailored Resume" to produce a LaTeX file, view insights, and download the .tex file to compile.

 ### Tailored Resume Workflow